The allergic reaction to nearshore and offshore call centres

 There are myriad reasons for poor customer experience at any call centre, anyplace in the world and so we have to put things into proper perspective.

-Blanket statements or hyperbole suggesting that “all” nearshore and offshore call centers are bad is simply inaccurate.
+Blanket statements or hyperbole suggesting that “all” nearshore and offshore call centres are bad is simply inaccurate.

 The truth is, because of the stigma attached to them, nearshore and offshore call centres that are focused on delivering an excellent customer experience (Tier 1 firms), often have to work harder to impress U.S. clients.